 We're Here for You

-Joint Child Custody in MD
+Types of Joint Child Custody in Maryland

 Choosing a child custody arrangement that works for both you, your ex-spouse and your children can be difficult, especially if you are unable to agree.
 Under Maryland law, the family court judge determines child custody based on what is in the best interests of the child.
 When a judge determines both parents have stable living environments, then a joint custody agreement can be arranged.